 While most studies to date have provided us with great insight and promise for such therapeutic approaches, conclusions have been population-based rather than individual-based.

 Commercial programs have capitalised on such conclusions.
 Some them citing for instance, that if you have a variant in the APOA2 gene, you have a predisposition to obesity, so increased consumption of saturated fatty acids will likely lead to cardiovascular disease.

 Although this theory makes sense, cardiovascular disease, like many other metabolic diseases, is multifactorial and cannot be put down to a single gene alone.
 We would all, in fact, benefit from a diet low in saturated fatty acids!

 Where we are with the evidence for personalised nutrition means that commercial programs are more of a luxury for those interested in improving their overall lifestyle, rather than a clinical strategy for a medical condition.
 Personalised nutrition programs offered via the internet cannot replace the advice of an APD versed in communicating evidence-based information to their clients.

 Personalised nutrition is still a developing field within the scientific discipline.
 The literature we have to date offers exciting opportunities to further our understanding of nutrition, health and disease.

-Nutrition is a complex science and as such, if you are struggling with a medical condition, your weight or a diet-related issue, it is best to consult an APD who is trained to deal with the multifactorial complexities of an individual.
+Nutrition is a complex science and as such, if you are struggling with a medical condition, your weight or a diet-related issue, it is best to consult a dietitian who is trained to deal with the multifactorial complexities of an individual.